 3. An Easygoing On-Site Search

 Whenever a user lands on your automotive eCommerce website, the chatbot pop-up should act as a virtual assistant that guides them through.
-Or, a better strategy would be to build a Facebook Messenger bot for your business, owing to its overwhelming popularity.
+You can also build a Facebook Messenger bot for your business, owing to its overwhelming popularity.

-Additionally, you can also use YouTube/Vimeo plugins on your website.
-They will not have a huge dent on the website speed, which is a critical factor to consider.
+Additionally, you can also use YouTube/Vimeo plugins on your website — these will not have a significant impact on website speed, which is a critical factor to consider.

 5. Diving into the Mobile-First Wave

-Having a responsive automotive eCommerce solution both for desktop and mobile devices is what will get you a competitive edge in the market.
-Since Google has introduced the mobile-first indexing, the need to optimize the mobile eCommerce experience has become even more important.
+Having a responsive automotive eCommerce solution for desktop and mobile devices will get you a competitive edge in the market.
+Since Google has introduced mobile-first indexing, the need to optimize the mobile eCommerce experience has become even more important.

-Therefore, to make for a stellar mobile-experience, optimizing your platform for mobile is a must.
-You can either hire an in-house team or partner with an experienced custom eCommerce development company that is proficient with building credible mobile experiences.
-From making your mobile website fast, visually attractive, and responsive to adding a minimal click navigation journey, everything will be covered to equate for great customer experience.
+From making your mobile website fast, visually attractive, and responsive — to adding a minimal click navigation journey, everything should be covered to equate to a great customer shopping experience.